-The "Primary rate" for an employer is the contribution rate required to meet the cost of the future accrual of benefits, ignoring any past service surplus or deficit, but allowing for any employer-specific circumstances, such as its membership profile, the funding strategy adopted for that employer, the actuarial method used and/or the employer's covenant and including ancillary death in service and ill health benefits (subject to any external insurance arrangement) together with administration costs.
+The "Primary rate" for an employer is the contribution rate in the Fund Actuary's opinion required to meet the cost of the future accrual of benefits, ignoring any past service surplus or deficit, but allowing for any employer-specific circumstances, such as its membership profile, the funding strategy adopted for that employer, the actuarial method used and the employer's covenant.
+This includes provision for ancillary death in service and ill health benefits (subject to any external insurance arrangement) and administration costs.
+5